-A total of 40 Smallmouth Bass were measured and weighed in 2020; a large decline from that reported in 2019 largely due to reduced effort, particularly during the spring.
-Thirty-one fish were Stock size (≥ 180 mm).
-Most Stock size Smallmouth Bass were collected at Calumet Harbor (N=13) and Waukegan South Harbor (N=12), followed by North Point Marina (N=4), and then Jackson Inner Harbor (N=2).
-Catch-per-unit-effort (CPUE) of Stock size Smallmouth Bass was similar to that reported in 2019 at North Point Marina, increased at Waukegan South Harbor, and decreased at Jackson and Calumet harbors (Table 4).
-The nearly 60% decline in annual CPUE at Calumet Harbor can in large part be attributed to the lack of sampling during spring (May thru early June) when most of these fish are typically caught at this location.
+A total of 132 Smallmouth Bass were measured and weighed in 2021; 110 fish were Stock size (≥ 180 mm).
+Most Stock size Smallmouth Bass were collected at Calumet Harbor (N=77) and Jackson Inner Harbor (N=17), followed by North Point Marina (N=11), and then Waukegan South Harbor (N=5).
+Catch-per-unit-effort (CPUE) of Stock size Smallmouth Bass was similar to that reported in 2019 at North Point Marina and Jackson Inner Harbor and increased at Waukegan Harbor and along the shoreline in Calumet Harbor (Table 4).

-Most Smallmouth Bass sampled in 2020 were of Quality size (N=19), fewer of Preferred size (N=7), and still fewer of Memorable size (N=2).
-No trophy size Smallmouth Bass (≥510 mm) were collected in 2020.
-Stock size Smallmouth Bass ranged in length from 185-460 mm and multiple size classes were represented in 2020

-(Figure 2).
-The average relative weight (Wr) of Smallmouth Bass sampled in 2020 was 102 and the measured weights of these fish were similar to standard weights (Ws; Figure 3).
+Most Smallmouth Bass sampled in 2021 were of Quality size (N=82), fewer of Preferred size (N=39), and still fewer of Memorable size (N=11).
+No trophy size Smallmouth Bass (\geq 510 mm) were collected in 2021.
+Stock size Smallmouth Bass ranged in length from 180-495 mm and most larger fish (\geq 330 mm) were caught at Calumet Harbor (Figure 2).
+The average relative weight (Wr) of Smallmouth Bass sampled in 2021 was 111.
+The measured weights of Smallmouth Bass \leq 300 mm in length were similar to standard weights and higher than standard weights for larger fish (Ws; Figure 3).